Keagan-SM-TAFE/RAD-Web-Project/README.md

 Using BootStrap to implement a responsive design to the website.

-## To-Do list for Sprint Two

-- [ ] Admin Login in button to Navbar
-- [ ] Re-Design Database
-- [ ] Admin login functionality
-- [x] Add News Letter sign up to Footer
-- [ ] Send News Letters to Email
-- [ ] Mark Email as No Not Send from news letter list
-- [ ] Admin page

 ### Important to note

 The project is using Bootstrap 5 as a responsive framework.